AlexandreGUO2001/AlexandreGUO2001.github.io/_pages/about.md

 <strong><em>Interests</em></strong>

-I am broadly interested in fields ranging from statistics, probability, and machine learning.
+I am broadly interested in fields ranging from statistics, probability, and machine learning:

-<strong>Statistics</strong>: Sampling (Markov Chain Monte Carlo), Optimization, Computational Statistics, Bayesian Inference.
+<strong>Statistics</strong>: Sampling (Markov Chain Monte Carlo), Optimization, Computational Statistics, Theoretical Machine Learning, Bayesian Inference.

 <strong>Probability</strong>: Optimal Transport and Gradient Flow Theory, Applied Stochastic Analysis.

-<strong>Machine Learning</strong>: Generative AI, Large Language and Vision Models, Machine Learning Theory.
+<strong>Machine Learning</strong>: Generative AI, Large Language and Vision Models.

 The focus and goal of my research are two-fold: to reveal the fundamental principles behind the success of data-driven algorithms and to use these insights to develop accessible, efficient, and robust approaches for solving real-world problems that are essential and valuable for our society.

-I am also interested in <i>la langue française</i> (the French language), vernaculars of Chinese and minority languages in China, <a href="https://www.openrailwaymap.org/">China's railway system</a>, <a href="https://www.flightradar24.com/">aviation</a>, architecture, and video games (especially action games such as <i>The Last of Us</i> and <i>Assassin's Creed</i>).
-I am an enthusiast of traveling.
+I am also interested in <i>la langue française</i> (the French language), vernaculars of Chinese and minority languages in China, linguistics, political science, <a href="https://www.openrailwaymap.org/">China's railway system</a>, <a href="https://www.flightradar24.com/">aviation</a>, architecture, and video games (especially action games such as <i>The Last of Us</i>, <i>Assassin's Creed</i>, and the <i>Metro</i> series).
+I am also an enthusiast of traveling.
+Some of my highly recommended destinations possessing profound historical and cultural heritage include <a href='https://en.wikipedia.org/wiki/Hangzhou'>Hangzhou</a>, <a href='https://en.wikipedia.org/wiki/Yangzhou'>Yangzhou</a>, <a href='https://en.wikipedia.org/wiki/Datong'>Datong</a>, and <a href='https://en.wikipedia.org/wiki/Macau'>Macau</a>, and my hometown <a href='https://en.wikipedia.org/wiki/Ningbo/'>Ningbo</a>.